mtopircean/essentials-by-livia/README.md

 ## The Scope Plane
 This website was created with a key element in mind, to create an attractive and efficient interaction point between the website owner and the users.
 Interaction main objective is to:
 * Convert users into customers
-* Convert users into partners by enrolling them as doTera ambasadors Various contact methods and points help support this.
+* Convert users into partners by enrolling them as doTerra ambassadors Various contact methods and points help support this.
 They are placed in various key elements of the website.

 For the website owner, the key focus point is to provide value to the user through various methods: